 The Astellas Charter of Corporate Conduct and the Astellas Group Code of Conduct clearly state that members of the Astellas Group shall respect human rights and the personality and individuality of all its employees, observe all applicable international rules and local regulations, and embrace all cultures and customs.
 The recognition of the importance of respecting human rights is shared by Group companies worldwide.

 We have established a system for swiftly responding to human rights issues that includes the setting up of external and internal helplines, as well as conducting training sessions for employees.
-Moreover, we have been globally confirming the awareness of human rights issues in the workplace and the status of human rights activities at our Group companies by conducting written surveys.
-In the year ended March 2019, there were no critical human rights issues or other issues of common, worldwide concern reported in the survey.
+In June and July 2019 Astellas conducted Global Ethics & Compliance 2019 Employee Survey to better understand the Astellas culture and behaviors covering a speaking up culture which includes human rights and fair labor matters and identify potential areas for enhancements to operational excellence and potential compliance risks.
+In the year ended March 2020, there were no critical human rights issues or other issues of common, worldwide concern reported in the survey.